Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Get signup page working
 - [ ] Get login page working
 - [ ] Get profile page working
+- [ ] Limit the number of products on first page load
+- [ ] Get Contact form working

 # To-Do for minimal viable product
-- [ ] Get Contact form working
-- [ ] Load products from DB
+- [x] Load products from DB
-- [ ] Add functionality to dropdown menus on shop page
+- [x] Add functionality to dropdown menus on shop page
 - [ ] Make a products page
 - [ ] Implement Checkout
+- [ ] Edit Database to be able to save multiple options (like sizes and colours)

 In Case of minimal viable product:
 - [ ] Disable location
 - [ ] Disable cart
 - [ ] Disable profile
+- [ ] Move Contact Information to About Us